MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Our Approach

 \subsection{Memory Miss}

-Algorithm~\ref{alg:miss} outlines the process when a memory miss occurs, which takes an input \(\vx\), a model \(f\) as input and outputs a rule as an explanation.
+Algorithm~\ref{alg:miss} outlines the process when a memory miss occurs, which takes \(\vx\) and \(f\), and returns an explanation rule.
 The parameter $\tau_p$ specifies the precision requirement for output.
 The parameter $\tau_{p_{mid}}$ specifies the precision requirement for the intermediate rule, which is lower than $\tau_p$ to get a low-precision but more-coverage rule.

-Initially, the Anchors algorithm is invoked to generate rules $r$ and $r_{mid}$, which serves as explanations for the model $f$ on instance $x$ with precision levels of at least $\tau_p$ and $\tau_{p_{mid}}$(Line 1), respectively. $r_{mid}$ represents an intermediate result produced during the iterative process of generating $r$.
+Initially, the Anchors algorithm is invoked to generate rules $r$ and $r_{mid}$, which serve as explanations for the model $f$ on instance $x$ with precision levels of at least $\tau_p$ and $\tau_{p_{mid}}$(Line 1), respectively. $r_{mid}$ represents an intermediate result produced during the iterative process of generating $r$.
 This intermediate rule, paired with its corresponding input $\vx$, is then integrated into the memory set $\mathbb{M}$ (Line 2).
 Finally, the rule $r$ is returned as an explanation (Line 3).